dellaert/21S-8803MM/syllabus.md

 Unless group work is explicitly part of the class work, collaboration on individual assignments is encouraged at the "white board interaction" level.
 That is, share ideas and technical conversation, but write your own code.
 Students are expected to abide by the Georgia Tech Honor Code.
 Honest and ethical behavior is expected at all times.
 All incidents of suspected dishonesty will be reported to and handled by the office of student affairs.

 ### Acknowledgements
-The materials from this class rely significantly on slides prepared by other instructors.
-Each slide set and assignment contains acknowledgements.
-Feel free to use these slides for academic or research purposes, but please maintain all acknowledgements.
+The materials from this class occasionally rely on materials prepared by other instructors.
+In these cases, slide sets and assignments contains acknowledgements.
+Feel free to use class materials for academic or research purposes, but please maintain all acknowledgements.